 “And there was war in heaven.
 Michael and his angels fought against the dragon, and the dragon and his angels fought back.
 But he was not strong enough, and they lost their place in heaven.
 The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him.”
 (Revelation 12:7-9).

 So we’re told that certain angels were indeed “hurled to the earth.”
 That’s why they’re often called, “fallen” angels.
-And if they can take the appearance of men and be able to eat and sleep, it’s not a great stretch to think that they have the capability, in that form, to mate with humans and produce children.
-And according to Genesis 6, those children were called Nephilim.
+And if they can take the appearance of men and be able to eat and sleep, it’s not a great stretch to think that they have the capability, in that form, to mate with humans and produce children who would be half angel and half human.
+According to Genesis 6, those children were called Nephilim.
 Some of them were giants and were called, “heroes of old, men of renown.”
 The descendants of Seth and the descendants of Cain were simply humans, so it wouldn’t make sense for them to produce a type of “super human” offspring.
 But it would make since if angels had children with humans.

 Furthermore, we read of more Nephilim in Numbers 13:33 which was after the flood took place.
 And the Bible tells us that there were only 8 survivors (Noah and his family) of the flood.
 So if the Nephilim were merely the result of the descendants of Seth and the descendants of Cain having children, all of those people would have been wiped out by the flood.
 The Nephilim being mentioned again after the flood suggests that it’s possible that fallen angels again had children with humans.
 Where else would they come from?
 After all, those who reported seeing Nephilim in the land of Canaan knew that there were only 8 survivors of the flood and that none of those survivors were Nephilim.
 So they would have looked pretty silly if they claimed to have seen a race of people that everyone knew died in the flood.
 But if Nephilim were the offspring of angels mating with humans, they could have been born after the flood even if all the other Nephilim perished.